j2kun/fkl-SDM16/README.md

 ## Experiments

-The experiments are organized by method.
-So random relabeling is in the experiment-random-relabeling.py file.
-Each experiment has a runAll() function that runs all of the experiments for every dataset and learner (SVM, logistic regression, and AdaBoost).
+The experiments are organized by method, using the acronyms from the paper.
+So random relabeling (RR) is in the `experiment-RR.py` file.
+Each experiment has a `runAll()` function that runs all of the experiments for every dataset and learner (SVM, logistic regression, and AdaBoost).
 Note that boosting and SVM take ~5-30 minutes per run on large datasets, and each experiment averages over 10 runs.

 ## Plots

-The main plots in the paper are produced by the MarginAnalyzer class in margins.py.
-See the MarginAnalyzer.plotMarginHistogram and MarginAnalyzer.plotTradeoff functions for details.
+The main plots in the paper are produced by the MarginAnalyzer class in `margin.py`.
+See the `MarginAnalyzer.plotMarginHistogram` and `MarginAnalyzer.plotTradeoff` functions for details.